rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 #run the script on your local computer
 Rscript Syntenyplotter_paf_wrapper.R MecMaza_MecMess.paf ilMecMaza1 ilMecMess1
 ```
+Your alignment plot should now be in your `plots` directory.

+Describe what you see.

+Can you answer some of the questions we asked in the beginning?

 **Extra**: Sometimes you need to refine to plot to increase the visibilty of the rearrangements to facilitate interpretation.
 For example, I want the Z-chromosome to be displayed last in both taxa.
 Try and change the order of the chromosomes in the plot.